vpei/openwrt-lede-s905d/router-config/README.md

 ### 8.3 Install using script commands

 `Log in to the default IP: 192.168.1.1` → `Login in to openwrt` → `system menu` → `TTYD terminal` → input command:

 ```yaml
 openwrt-install-amlogic
 ```

-When writing into EMMC through `openwrt-install-amlogic`, `select the name` of the Amlogic S9xxx STB you own in the menu.
+When writing into EMMC through `openwrt-install-amlogic`, `select the name` of the Amlogic s9xxx tv box you own in the menu.

 For more OpenWrt firmware .dtb files are in the [amlogic-dtb](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb) directory.
 You can use the `openwrt_s905x3_v*.img` firmware to install via USB hard disk.
-When writing into EMMC through `openwrt-install-amlogic`, [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb), and use the Amlogic S9xxx STB you own.
+When writing into EMMC through `openwrt-install-amlogic`, [select 0: Enter the dtb file name of your box](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-dtb), and use the Amlogic s9xxx tv box you own.

 ## 9. Update firmware

 ### 9.1 Update using the operation panel

 `Log in to your OpenWrt system`, under the `System` menu, select the `Amlogic Service`, select the `Update OpenWrt` to update.
-(You can update from a higher version such as 5.10.70 to a lower version such as 5.4.150, or from a lower version such as 5.4.150 to a higher version such as 5.10.70.
+(You can update from a higher version such as 5.10.90 to a lower version such as 5.4.170, or from a lower version such as 5.4.170 to a higher version such as 5.10.90.
 The kernel version number does not affect the update, and `you can freely update/downgrade`.)

 ### 9.2 Update using script commands